unchartedsoftware/aperture-tiles/BUILD.md

 Aperture-Tiles is made up of 6 projects:

- * math-utilities - as it sounds, some basic, underlying java utilities to aid in processing data.
+ * math-utilities - contains some basic, underlying java utilities to aid in processing data.
 Some angle utilities, some linear algebra, and a little statistics.
- * geometric-utilities - some more advanced math for processing geometry - mostly dealing with processing of geographic problems.
+ * geometric-utilities - contains advanced math utitlities for processing geometry - mostly dealing with processing of geographic problems.
- * binning-utilities - the basic substrate of tiling, what a bin is, how to bin, and basic bin storage classes.
+ * binning-utilities - the basic substrate of tiling, bin data strutures, bin processing, and basic bin storage classes.
- * tile-generation - A project to generate tile pyramids from raw data
+ * tile-generation - Spark-based tools to generate tile pyramids from raw data
- * tile-service - a web server to serve tiles from tile pyramids to web clients
+ * tile-service - a web service to serve tiles from tile pyramids to web clients
- * tile-client - a web client to display tiles from tile pyramids
+ * tile-client - a simple web client to display tiles from tile pyramids

 ### Setup